ekernf01/ekernf01.github.io/_posts/2025-06-29-virtual-cell-new-releases.md

 - Two [glycophorins](https://en.wikipedia.org/wiki/Glycophorin).
 Glycophorins are membrane proteins that make up 2% of red blood cell mass.
 - Six different hemoglobin genes.
 Hemoglobin is used by red blood cells to transport oxygen.

-Thus, the results are not perturbation-induced stress, nor technical artifacts.
-They are highly specific to the biological process that drives interest in much prior literature on K562 cells: erythroid differentiation.
+Thus, the results are not only perturbation-induced stress and technical artifacts.
+Many results are highly specific to the biological process that drives interest in much prior literature on K562 cells: erythroid differentiation.

 The biological relevance of the "mean" baseline is especially important in light of how deep learning model results are presented.
 The [GEARS paper](https://www.nature.com/articles/s41587-023-01905-6#Sec2) has a section "Predicting new biologically meaningful phenotypes".
 They fill in the gaps in the Norman data by predicting consequences of perturbing every pair of the 102 genes for which perturbations are observed in the data.
 They highlights how "GEARS predicts a few new phenotypes, including one cluster showing high expression of erythroid markers...
 [I]ts identification demonstrates the ability of GEARS to expand the space of postperturbation phenotypes beyond what is observed in perturbational experiments."
 But erythroid differentiation is not beyond the training data; it's easily found in the training data.

-Caveat: GEARS repeated the discovery of an erythroid-like outcome using a subset of training data with some of the most erythroid-like perturbation signatures removed from the training data (Figure S11).
+Caveat: GEARS repeated the discovery of an erythroid-like outcome using a subset of training data with some of the most erythroid-like perturbation signatures removed from the training data (in Figure S11).
 This renews the possibility that the finding represents an insightful generalization.
 It would be simple to see how the same procedure affects the mean baseline, so I ran the analysis as best I could.
 The figure legend say 7 signatures are removed, but the figure lists 10 pairs across 11 genes, and the 10 pairs do not occur in the training data.
 I removed the 11 single genes and repeated the above analysis.
 The mean-over-control top 100 most increased genes still had six hemoglobins, two glycophorins, APOE, ferritin, biliverdin reductase, ALAS2, YPEL3, SLC25A37, PRDX5, TXNIP, and KLF1 (but not CEBPB).
 I am not yet convinced that GEARS has discovered an erythroid phenotype that could not be found in the training data.

 #### The subfield is in an early phase that will not yet produce a stable consensus on performance